KZJK

 KZJK (104.1 FM) is a commercial radio station licensed to St. Louis Park, Minnesota, and serving the Minneapolis-St. Paul radio market.
 The station is owned by Audacy, Inc., and airs an adult hits radio format known as "104.1 Jack FM."
 Audacy also owns Jack FM stations in Los Angeles and Dallas.
 KZJK's studios and offices are on Second Avenue South in Minneapolis.

 KZJK has an effective radiated power (ERP) of 100,000 watts.
-The station's transmitter is on the KMSP Tower in Shoreview, with an auxiliary transmission facility located atop the IDS Center in Downtown Minneapolis.
+The station's transmitter is on the KMSP Tower in Shoreview, with a auxiliary transmitter with an effective radiated power (ERP) of 34,000 watts located at the IDS Center in Downtown Minneapolis.
 KZJK broadcasts using HD Radio technology.
-Its HD2 digital subchannel carries an adult contemporary format known as "Lite FM."

 History

 Early years as KRSI-FM

 The station first signed on as KRSI-FM on July 1, 1962.
 It was co-owned with KRSI (950 AM) by Radio Suburbia.
 The two stations simulcast most of their programming, and were affiliates of the ABC Radio Network.
 KRSI was a daytimer at that time, so KRSI-FM allowed the station to be heard around the clock, even when the AM had to sign-off.

 KRSI-FM had a limited range, broadcasting at 15,000 watts from a 250-foot (76 meter) tower, located in Eden Prairie, Minnesota on one of the AM station's three towers.
-The result was a spotty signal in parts of the metropolitan area, even after the power was doubled to 30,000 watts in the late 1960s.
+The result was a spotty signal in parts of the metropolitan area, even after the power was doubled to 30,000 watts in the late 1960s, and then to a 100,000 watt transmitter in Somerset, Wisconsin in the 1980s.
 Partly due to signal limitations and impatient management, the 104.1 FM frequency went through many format changes throughout its history.

 In February 1968, KRSI-AM-FM was bought by Park Communications, a radio company with stations in New York City, Los Angeles and other cities.
 From 1968 until 1973, KRSI-AM-FM played a mix of Top 40 hits and oldies as "Request Radio."
 In Spring 1969, KRSI-AM-FM ranked as the #3 station in the Minneapolis ratings, behind WCCO and WDGY.
 By 1971, KRSI-AM-FM moved away from oldies and toward contemporary hits.